Time for another Wanderlust in Saudi Arabia post! Let’s discover some of the lesser known areas in Saudi Arabia.

 The area around the shipwreck would make a really nice camping site.
 Maybe on our next trip there we’ll spend more time just relaxing on the beach.
 Spending the night there under the stars would be an unforgettable experience for my little explorers!

-For more lesser known travel destinations inside KSA, check out the previous Wanderlust Wednesday post– also from Saudi Arabia’s Tabuk Province: Ancient Haddaj Well in Tayma
+For more lesser known travel destinations inside KSA, check out the previous Wanderlust in Saudi Arabia post– also from Saudi Arabia’s Tabuk Province: Ancient Haddaj Well in Tayma

 Did you enjoy this post?
 Share it with your friends to show them the beauty of Saudi Arabia!
 Pin the below image to your favorite Pinterest boards :)